+'''

-void fmpz_poly_mullow_karatsuba_n(fmpz res, const fmpz poly1, const fmpz poly2, long n)
+void fmpz_poly_mullow_karatsuba_n(fmpz res, const fmpz

+poly1, const fmpz poly2, long n)

+'''

-Sets res to poly1 multiplied by poly2 and truncate to the given length.
-It is assumed that poly1 and poly2 are precisely the given length (possibly zero padded).
+Sets res to the product of poly1 and poly2 and truncates to the given length.
+It is assumed that poly1 and poly2 are precisely the given length, possibly zero padded.
 Assumes n is not zero.

-void fmpz_poly_mullow_karatsuba_n(fmpz_poly_t res, const fmpz_poly_t poly1, const fmpz_poly_t poly2, long n) Sets res to poly1 multiplied by poly2 and truncate to the given length.
+''' void fmpz_poly_mullow_karatsuba_n(fmpz_poly_t res, const fmpz_poly_t poly1, const fmpz_poly_t poly2, long n) '''

+Sets res to the product of poly1 and poly2 and truncates to the given length.

+'''

-void fmpz_poly_mulhigh_karatsuba_n(fmpz res, const fmpz poly1, const fmpz poly2, long len)
+void fmpz_poly_mulhigh_karatsuba_n(fmpz res, const fmpz

+poly1, const fmpz poly2, long len)

+'''

-Sets res to poly1 multiplied by poly2 and truncate at the top to the given length.
+Sets res to the product of poly1 and poly2 and truncates at the top to the given length.
 The first len - 1 coefficients are set to zero.
-It is assumed that poly1 and poly2 are precisely the given length (possibly zero padded).
+It is assumed that poly1 and poly2 are precisely the given length, possibly zero padded.
 Assumes len is not zero.